googlecodelabs/photos-sharing/README.md

 # Google Photos Library API Sharing Codelab

-This codelab shows you how to build a Flutter application that uses Google Photos Library API.
+This codelab shows you how to build an application that uses the Google Photos Library API in Flutter.

 ## What you will build